ga4gh/vrs/docs/source/specification/computed_identifiers/serialization.rst

 In the context of generating a Computed Identifier, serialization converts a VR object into a binary representation.
 Because the result will be used to generate a digest, VR implementations MUST serialize data identically.
 The VR-Spec provides validation tests to ensure compliance.

 The criteria for the VR serialization method was that it must be relatively easy and reliable to implement in any common computer language.
 Although several proposals exist [1]_:superscript:`,` [2]_:superscript:`,` [3]_ for serializing arbitrary data in a consistent manner, none have been ratified.
-As a result, VR Spec defines a custom serialization format that is consistent with these proposals but does not rely on them for definition.
+As a result, VR-Spec defines a custom serialization format that is consistent with these proposals but does not rely on them for definition.

 The first step in serialization is to generate message content that: